 It is a fantastic walk, but I must just let you know right now that you could come across cattle in a couple of fields (one day 1 and the last day).
 Generally they are no where near you, but a gentle arm lift to move them away usually does the trick.
 So if you are averse to cattle, then I'm afraid this walk probably isn't for you, lovely and amazing though it is.

 However, there is another option if you like the sound of passing by two impressive stately homes and 2 disused railway lines.
-You can then cut across country and join a couple of stretches of the Norfolk Coast Path - just ask and we can discuss.
+You can then cut across country and join a couple of stretches of the Norfolk Coast Path - just either ring or email me and we can discuss these other options.

 You’ll walk through some quintessentially quiet and sleepy villages and pass some truly magnificent Georgian houses.
 You also come across a number of round tower churches and walk along the old track bed of a disused railway, lighting upon a couple of platforms too!

 As you begin to reach the Norfolk Broads the landscape changes dramatically; the churches and wooded landscape disappear and you discover drainage mills and canals and massive reedbeds and water meadows.
 It’s such a contrast from the beginning of the walk, which is why I love it so much.